 When premium paid is treated as an expense it is written off at the end of the year, bytransferring it to Profit and Loss Account.
-In case a partner dies, the policy amount is credited to all partners including the deceased partner in their profit sharing ratio.
-The relevant entries are:
+In case a partner dies, the policy amount is credited all partners including the deceased partner in their profit sharing ratio.
+The relevant entriesare:

-Whenpremiumispaid PremiumonJLPa/c Dr
+Whenpremiumispaid PremiumonJLPa/c Dr -

-ToBank/cash
+ToBank/cash -

 [PaymentofJLPpremium]

-Attheend of the year the premium account is closed by transferring it to Profit & lossa/c.
+Attheend oftheyear thepremiumaccount isclosedbytransferringit toProfit&lossa/c.

-a) Profitandlossaccount Dr
+a) Profitandlossaccount Dr -

-ToPremiumonJLPa/c

--[Profit and lossaccount is cleared)
+ToPremiumonJLPa/c -[Profit and lossaccount is clear ed)

-On the death of a partner, the policy amount receivable is credited to all partners intheirprofit sharingratio.
+On the death of a partner, the policy amount receivable is credited to all

+partners intheirprofit sharingratio.

-InsuranceCo.a/c
+InsuranceCo.a/c Dr -

-ToPartners'capitala/c(individually)
+ToPartners'capitala/c(individually) -

-[Policy amount receivable is distributed to all partners in their profit sharing ratio]When policyamount is received, thefollowing entryis made:
+[Policy amount receivable is distributed to all partners in their profit

+sharing ratio]When policyamount is received, thefollowing entryis

+made:

-Banka/c
+Banka/c Dr -

-ToInsuranceCo.
+ToInsuranceCo

 [Receipt ofpolicyamountfromInsuranceCo.]

 2. JLPis treated asan assetatits surrendervalue

-WhenJLP is treated as an asset, then the following entry is passed at the time of payment of JLP premium
+WhenJLP is treated as an asset, then the following entry is passed at the time

+ofpayment ofJLPpremium

+JLPa/c Dr -

-ToBanka/c
+ToBanka/c -

 [PaymentofpremiumisdebitedtoJLPa/c anditistreatedasanasset]

+Attheendoftheyear, the amount in excess of surrendervalue is transferred to profi

-Attheendoftheyear,theamountinexcessofsurrendervalueistransferredtoprofi tandloss account.
+tandloss account.
 Therelevant entryis

-Profitandlossa/c
+Profitandlossa/c Dr

-ToJLPa/c
+ToJLPa/c -

-[Premium paid in excess of surrender value is treated as loss and transferred to profit and lossa/c]
+[Premium paid in excess of surrender value is treated as loss and transferred to

+profit and lossa/c]

 Soeveryyearjoint lifepolicyaccount appearsinthebalancesheetat itssurrendervalue.

+On the death of a partner the policy amount in excess of the surrender value is again and is discovered by the policy and the policy amount in excess of the surrender value is again and is discovered by the policy amount in excess of the surrender value is again and is discovered by the policy amount in excess of the surrender value is again and is discovered by the policy amount in excess of the surrender value is again and is discovered by the policy amount in excess of the surrender value is again and is discovered by the policy amount in excess of the surrender value is again and is discovered by the policy amount in excess of the surrender value is again and is discovered by the policy amount in excess of the policy amount in excess of the surrender value is again and is discovered by the policy amount in excess of the

-Onthedeathofapartnerthepolicyamountinexcessofthesurrendervalueisagainandisdis tributedto all partnersintheir profit sharingratio.
-Therelevant entries are a) InsuranceCo.a/c ToJLPa/c b) JLPa/c
+tributedto all partnersintheir profit sharingratio.
+Therelevant entries are

+a) InsuranceCo.a/c Dr - ToJLPa/c

 [Amount duebythe insurancecompanyon the deathof apartner]

+b) JLPa/c

-ToAllpartners'capital a/c(individually)
+To Allpartners' capital a/c(individually)